vdesabou/kafka-docker-playground-docs/docs/playground secrets unset.md

 # playground secrets unset

 🗑️ Remove a stored credential

+The value goes too, not only the reference: the keychain entry is
+deleted, the 1Password item is archived.

+A secret pointed at with 'playground secrets link' is left untouched,
+since it belongs to you and not to the playground.

 | Attributes       | &nbsp;
 |------------------|-------------